-The lenti CMV Ins (F) IRES GFP vector was constructed by replacing the SFFV promoter with a cytomegalovirus (CMV) promoter in the lenti SFFV Ins(F) IRES GFP vector.
-Briefly, the plasmid vector was double digested with Bcll and BsiWI restriction enzymes and the resultant promoter-less vector was gel purified and SAP treated.
+The lenti CMV Ins(F) IRES GFP vector was constructed by replacing the SFFV promoter with a CMV promoter in the lenti SFFV Ins(F) IRES GFP vector.
+Briefly, the plasmid vector was double digested with BcII and BsiWI restriction enzymes and the resultant promoter-less vector was gel purified and SAP treated.
 The CMV promoter insert was generated by PCR amplification from the pcDNA3.1 plasmid.
-The CMV promoter insert containing a 5' Bcll site and a 3' BsiWI site was ligated to the promoter-less vector to generate the lenti CMV Ins(F) IRES GFP vector.
-The primers used were: forward-CMV 5'-AAATGATCAGCGCGCGTTGACAT-3'; reverse-CMV 5'-ATTCGTCTCGAGAGGCATGCAAA-3'.
-Likewise, the lenti SV40 Ins(F) IRES GFP vector was constructed by subcloning the simian virus 40 (SV40) promoter into the prepared promoter-less plasmid vector.
-The SV40 promoter was PCR amplified from plasmid pRL SV40 plasmid using a forward primer incorporating a Bcll restriction site and a reverse primer incorporating a BsiWI restriction site and ligated with the promoter-less vector.
-The primers used were: forward-SV40 5'-AAATGA TCAGCGCAGCACCATGG-3'; reverse-SV40 5'-AAACGTTTTTCGAA GCATGCGCG-3'.
-The lenti EF1a Ins (F) IRES GFP vector was constructed by ligation of the elongation factor (EF)1a promoter DNA insert into the Bcll, BsiWI site of the prepared promoter-less vector.
-PCR amplification was carried out using plasmid pEF3.1 as a template; a forward primer incorporating a Bcll site and a reverse primer incorporating a BsiWI site.
-The EF1a promoter was subsequently ligated into the prepared promoter-less lenti 'X' Ins(F) IRES GFP plasmid vector to generate lenti EF1a Ins(F) IRES GFP vector.
-The primers used were: forward-SV40 5'-GCATGATCAGGCAATTGAACCGG-3'; reverse-SV40 5'-ATCGCAAA TTTGAAGCATGCCGACGA-3'.The mock control plasmid, lenti SFFV GFP, was a kind gift from Professor John Sinclair (Department of Medicine, University of Cambridge, Cambridge, UK).
+The CMV promoter insert containing a 5' BclI site and a 3' BsiWI site was ligated to the promoter-less vector to generate the lenti CMV Ins(F) IRES GFP vector.
+The primers used were as follows: forward-CMV 5'AAATGATCAGCGCGCGTTGACAT3'; reverse-CMV 'ATTCGTCTCGAGAGGCATGCAAA'.
+Likewise, the lenti SV40 Ins(F) IRES GFP vector was constructed by sub-cloning the SV40 promoter into the prepared promoter-less plasmid vector.
+The SV40 promoter was PCR amplified from plasmid pRL SV40 plasmid using a forward primer incorporating a BclI restriction site and a reverse primer incorporating a BsiWI restriction site and ligated with the promoter-less vector.
+The primers used were as follows: forward-SV40 'AAATGATCAGCGCAGCACCATGG'; reverse-SV40 'AAACGTTTTTCGAAGCATGCGCG'.
+The lenti EF1α Ins (F) IRES GFP vector was constructed by ligation of the EF1α promoter DNA insert into the BcII, BsiWI site of the prepared promoter-less vector.
+PCR amplification was carried out using plasmid pEF3.1 as a template; a forward primer incorporating a BcII site and a reverse primer incorporating a BsiWI site.
+The EF1α promoter was subsequently ligated into the prepared promoter-less lenti "X" Ins(F) IRES GFP plasmid vector to generate lenti EF1α Ins(F) IRES GFP vector.
+The primers used were as follows: forward-SV40 5'GCATGATCAGGCAATTGAACCGG3'; reverse-SV40 5'ATCGCAAA TTTGAAGCATGCCGACGA3'.
+The mock control plasmid, lenti SFFV GFP, was a kind gift from Prof. John Sinclair (Dept. of Medicine, University of Cambridge).
 All the plasmid vectors generated were sequenced by GATC Biotech Ltd.

-2.3 | Virus production
+Virus production

-Replication deficient HIV-1 based lentiviruses were produced by transient cotransfection involving a three plasmid system.27 293 T packaging cells were transiently cotransfected with plasmids encoding the gene of interest flanked by a self-inactivating (SIN) viral 3' long terminal repeat (LTR) and a 5' psi sequence (packaging signal); the vector pCMVdelta8.91 encoding the gag/pol and rev genes; and pMD2G encoding the VSV-G envelope protein.
-Briefly, 6 x 106 293 T cells were seeded in a T75 flask in complete DMEM medium 24 h prior to transfection with plasmid DNA.
-A lipid based transfection reagent (Effectine; Qiagen, Manchester, UK) was used in accordance with the manufacturer's instructions to produce lentivirus particles.
-Viral harvest was carried out at 48 and 72 h post transfection.
-The harvested medium was subsequently filtered to remove cell debris using a 0.45-μm Millex-HA filter (Millipore, Watford, UK).
-Virus was concentrated by centrifugation at 64 000 g for 2 h at 4 °C in a Optima L-100 XP ultracentrifuge (Beckman Coulter, Fullerton, CA, USA).
-Lastly, the virus pellet was re-suspended in 300-500 μl of DMEM media with no additives and stored at -80 °C in 70-μl aliquots.
-The multiplicity of infection (MOI) of lentiviruses produced from each of the vector was determined by titrating the viruses on 293 T cells.
+Replication deficient HIV-1 based lentiviruses were produced by transient cotransfection involving a three plasmid system [27].
+293T packaging cells were transiently cotransfected with plasmids encoding the gene of interest flanked by a self-inactivating (SIN) viral 3' long terminal repeat (LTR) and a 5' psi sequence (packaging signal); the vector pCMVdelta8.91 encoding the gag/pol and rev genes; and pMD2G encoding the VSV-G envelope protein.
+Briefly, 6 x10 293T cells were seeded in a T75 flask in complete DMEM medium 24 hours prior to transfection with plasmid DNA.
+A lipid based transfection reagent (Effectine; Qiagen, Manchester, U.K) was used according to the manufacturer's instructions to produce lentivirus particles.
+Viral harvest was carried out at 48 hours and 72 hours post transfection.
+The harvested medium was subsequently filtered to remove cell debris using a 0.45μm Millex-HA filter (Millipore, Watford, U.K).
+Virus was concentrated by centrifugation at 64000g for 2 hours at 4°C in a Beckman Coulter OptimaTM L-100 XP ultracentrifuge.
+Lastly, the virus pellet was re-suspended in 300 - 500μl of DMEM media with no additives and stored at -80°C in 70μl aliquots.
+The multiplicity of infection (MOI) of lentiviruses produced from each of the vector was determined by titrating the viruses on 293T cells.

-2.4 | Lentiviral transduction
+Lentiviral transduction